huseynalimehdiyev/holbertonschool-hbnb/part1/README.md

-# HBnB – High-Level Architecture Diagram
+# ⚡HBnB – High-Level Architecture Diagram

-# TASK 0
+# 📍TASK 0

    ## Overview
     This document presents a high-level package diagram of the HBnB application.
 The diagram illustrates a three-layer